 - 1907 - LF Forrest “Woody” Jensen was born in Bremerton, Washington.
 He spent his whole MLB career in Pittsburgh, playing from 1931-39.
 He hit .285 and started from 1935-37.
 His major league record of 696 at bats in 1936 stood until Matty Alou broke it in 1969 with 698 AB.

 - 1958 - RHP Dorn Taylor was born in Abington, PA.
+Taylor joined the Pirates in 1981, signed as an undrafted free agent out of Pfeiffer College.
 He had a couple of tastes with the Pirates in 1987 and 1989, going 3-4, 5.63 as a starter later converted to the pen.
 From 1988-90 he was an excellent starter at AAA Buffalo, posting sub-3 ERAs and showed well in spring camp, but never got an extended opportunity in the show.
+He closed out his career in Baltimore and coached HS baseball after he retired.

 - 1960 - IF Al Pedrique was born in Valencia, Venezuela.
 He was a utilityman for the Pirates from 1987-88 while batting .259.
 Al’s managed in the minors since his retirement, and he had short stints as Arizona’s third base coach and interim skipper.